OFER: Occluded Face Expression Reconstruction: Ablation Study

-The representation used for the conditioning image provided to the diffusion network plays an important role in the reconstruction task.
-In \cref{table:ablation_embedding} we show ablation results for the embedding used in \IdGen{}.
+\paragraph{Choice of image embedding.} The representation used for the conditioning image provided to the diffusion network plays an important role in the reconstruction task.
+In \cref{table:ablation_embedding} we show ablation results for the embedding used in IdGen.
 The results indicate that using only the ArcFace~\cite{Deng2018ArcFaceAA} embedding improves the error metric of this network, compared to employing FaRL~\cite{zheng2022general} or a combination of both as conditions.
 This may be because ArcFace~\cite{Deng2018ArcFaceAA} is used to distinguish identity-defining features, while FaRL~\cite{zheng2022general} is designed for downstream facial analysis tasks that require capturing facial subtleties.
+In addition, we compare the performance of ArcFace with state of the art image embeddings, DINOv2~\cite{oquab2024dinov} and CLIP~\cite{radford2021clip}.
+The results are presented in~\cref{tab:idemb_ablation}.
+The reason we hypothesize for the lower performance of CLIP and DINOv2 is that they are trained on multi-domain models and not specifically trained on faces like ArcFace.